 Ekaterina Gordeeva, figure skater

-Ekaterina Gordeeva is a former Soviet and Russian figure skater.
-Paired with her partner and husband Sergei Grinkov, Gordeeva was two-time Olympic champion (1988 and 1994), four-time world champion, three-time European champion and three-time world champion among professionals.
-After her husband’s death, she continued performing as a singles skater.
+Ekaterina Gordeeva is an outstanding Soviet and Russian figure skater.
+Sergei Grinkov and Gordeeva were two-time Olympic champions (1988 and 1994), four-time world champions, three-time European champions and three-time world champions among professionals.
+You know, after her husband’s death, she continued performing as a singles skater.
 By the way, Ekaterina is Honored Master of Sports of the USSR (1988), Honored Master of Sports of Russia (1994).

-Ekaterina was born on May 28, 1971 in Moscow, Soviet Union (now Russia).
+Pretty girl was born on May 28, 1971 in Moscow, Soviet Union (now Russia).
 4-year-old girl was engaged in figure skating.
-She entered Children and Youth Sports School of CSKA Moscow, where she met Sergei.
+Cute Katya met Sergei in the Children and Youth Sports School of CSKA Moscow.

 It turned out that for single skating Katya and Sergei’s jumps were not strong enough, and they began skating together.
 It happened in August 1981.
 The girl was eleven, and the boy was fifteen.
-So began their love and brilliant career began.
+So their love and brilliant career began.
 In 1985, they won the World Junior Figure Skating Championships in Colorado Springs.

 The pair successfully defended their World title in 1987.
-At the European Championships in Sarajevo, their result was annulled due to technical reasons, but at the World Championships in Cincinnati, they won again.
+At the European Championships in Sarajevo, their result was annulled due to technical reasons.
+But at the World Championships in Cincinnati, they won again.

 In November 1987 Gordeeva was injured and the couple missed the USSR championship.